-My subject was born an orphan in 1929.
+My subject was born an orphan in 1927.
 With no known relatives and no connections to a wider community, what followed were 60 years of abandonment.
 In 1985, one courageous family decided that this isolation had gone on long enough, and that connections to relatives, if there were any, should be found.
-This family reached out for help from those who were particularly good at tracking down parents and siblings.
+This family reached out for help from those who were particularly good at understanding this orphan.
 Investigators chipped away at the mystery and began to uncover clues.
 The progress seemed painfully slow.
 Over a 30-year period, bits and pieces of information emerged about a chain of relatives who at first glance seemed distant, then turned out to be close kin.
 What was once considered an orphan now has an extensive family and has become a celebrity, recognized worldwide.
 This is the story that I want to tell you.

 Some of you may have already figured out that the orphan I am talking about is not really a person, but a disease—Fanconi anemia (FA)—the rare genetic disorder that took the lives of all three daughters of Lynn and Dave Frohnmayer: Katie at 12 in 1991, Kirsten at 24 in 1997, and Amy at 29 in 2016.
 In 1990, one year after the Fanconi Anemia Research Fund (FARF) was created by the Frohnmayers, National Medal of Science winner David Nathan called this fund the single most effective orphan disease research fund in existence.
 Fanconi anemia was considered an “orphan” disease, because it was so rare, and so little was known about its causes, its connections to other diseases, or any effective treatment.
 When Katie Frohnmayer was diagnosed, doctors could only offer palliative care.
 Some people might have reacted to this shock with paralysis and passivity, but the people in this room know better than most how much intelligence, energy, determination, leadership and sheer grit the Frohnmayers brought to this unwelcome challenge.
 In the beginning they hoped scientists might uncover “the gene” that causes FA, then do something about it.